 Ask questions to stimulate your coachee’s thinking.

-Power of the observer – you will do more learning by being quiet.
+Power of the observer: you will learn more by being quiet.

 Wisdom is being quiet when you wish you were talking.

-Why – Do not use WHY– it will lead your coachee to make excuses or blaming something or someone.
+Why—do not ask WHY—it will lead your coachee to make excuses or start blaming something or someone.

-Ask questions which take your coachee Up to abstract level, Down to a specific level.
+Ask questions that take your coachee up to abstract level, down to a specific level:

 • Where do you want to get to?